 - Adds a chaise, terminal seat, or ottoman

-- Chooses a sectional with extra modules
+- Builds out a sectional with extra modules

 Step 2: Connect materials and construction to price